baradejoo/ModellingofCarPrices/README.md

 Adding the seperation of car brands to segments, with the addition of "unknown segment" option.

 Due to the COVID-19 pandemic, there has been a significant and disproportionate increase in car prices over the past 2 years (2020-2022).
-This is a new occurrence that would require a separate analysis, ideally with data from the next 2-3 years.
+This is a new occurrence that would require a analysis, ideally with data from the year <2020-the lowest value of the year in our data set>.
+Additionally, we decided to analyze only segment: F because of very large differences in prices between different segments.

 ## **2. Model**